 - Finally, you must maintain a overall cumulative 3.0 (B) grad GPA.

 1. You must maintain a B average in your required accounting prerequisite courses.

 The Office of Graduate Studies approaches the subjects of student probation and disqualification very seriously and methodically.
 We follow the requirements of both state law and CSUF university policy, as outlined in the University Catalog.
 In addition, we consult with the graduate program advisor or chair of the department involved and conduct an in-house discussion of each potential disqualification case.

 The Associate Vice President, Academic Programs, in consultation with the Mihaylo College of Business, may disqualify a graduate student who is on probation if the student does not, or cannot raise the study plan and cumulative grade-point average to 3.0 by the completion of the second regular semester following the semester in which the grade-point average fell below the minimum 3.0 standard.
 In addition, if at anytime it becomes mathematically impossible to raise a your GPA to a 3.0 (B) average you will be removed from the program regardless of the number of semesters you have been on probation.

 IV.
 What is the next step in the process?

-Students who go on Academic Probation for the first time must fill out an Academic Success Sheet and follow Four Steps that have been created to help you successfully remove yourself from academic probation.
+Students who go on Academic Probation for the first time must fill out an Academic Success Sheet and follow Five Steps that have been created to help you successfully remove yourself from academic probation.